 If the cattle break through your fence again, be sure to call Animal Control so that the breakthrough is on the record.
 Also, if you are present at the time, you may want to record the incident with photos.
 The law goes a long way to protect the cattle owner in such issues so the more evidence you have the better.

 Q: How much are Annual Dues and when are they due?

-A: The annual dues assessment is $40 per year, per lot, with a two-lot maximum.
+A: The annual dues assessment is $80 per year, per lot.
 Dues are due and payable on January 15th each year.
 If your dues are not paid within 30 days after the due date, the assessment shall bear interest from the date of delinquency at the rate of 12% per year.

 Q: Are horses allowed in Silverheels Ranch?

 A: Yes, horses are allowed in the subdivision.
 Covenant #8 states, "Not more than four (4) horses are allowed per lot."
 However, our water rights allow for the watering of only 2 horses per lot.
 Therefore, owners with more than 2 horses must be able to prove they are obtaining water from a source other than their well.

 Q: Is there fishing in the Silverheels pond?